 How to care for your Norfolk Pine

 Water your Norfolk Pine when the top 25% of the soil is dry.
 Water until liquid flows through the drainage hole at the bottom of the pot and discard any water that has accumulated in the saucer.
 If the plant stays too dry, the tips of its branches will turn brown and crispy.

 Your Norfolk Pine will appreciate a boost in humidity during the winter months.
-You can increase humidity for your Norfolk Pine by misting regularly or using a pebble tray.
+You can increase humidity for your Norfolk Pine by misting regularly, placing a humidifier nearby, or using a pebble tray.